CDLUC3/mrt-dashboard/README.md

    to some database that's preloaded with the application schema and that it's safe for the tests to erase; this should not be a shared database.
 The `database.yml.example` file assumes a local database as described under [Tests](#tests), below.
-2. Or you can just copy `config/database.yml.example`/`config/ldap.yml.example` to `config/database.yml`/`config/ldap.yml` and edit those files directly.
+2. Or, you can just copy `config/database.yml.example` / `config/ldap.yml.example`
+   to `config/database.yml` / `config/ldap.yml` and edit those files directly.
 However, you'll need to be careful not to run the `travis-prep.sh` script (and will have to configure your test database by hand).
 While the `travis-prep.sh` script will skip symlinks in `config`, it will copy over plain files.